Fengjiayan/CP3402/prac8/readme.md

 During the learning process, I've discovered that adopting an effective learning method can greatly enhance the speed of acquiring computer knowledge.
 By combining learning with hands-on practice, I can quickly grasp coding techniques, leading to a significant boost in my work efficiency.Balancing old and new content makes the course of study attractive and varied, potentially reducing the monotony associated with continuous learning.

+### Experiment Outcomes

+Enhanced Recall with Spaced Repetition: The application of the spaced repetition technique has notably improved my ability to remember previously covered topics.
+This method, which involves revisiting material at strategic intervals, has proven effective in strengthening my recall capabilities.

+Comprehensive Learning Experience: Adopting this method has facilitated a more well-rounded approach to my studies.
+It ensured that I consistently revisited and reinforced past learning while simultaneously absorbing new information, thus maintaining a balanced and thorough understanding of all the content.

 ### Career/Employability/Learning Insights

 During this week's work, I have not only experimented with new ways of learning, but also gained insights into the importance of front-end engineering in rapidly evolving fields such as CMS and web development.
 Adopting a modern approach to front-end development significantly reduces the cognitive load associated with front-end coding and increases code maintainability.
 The ability to quickly absorb new information while retaining prior knowledge is critical.
 These skills are not only academic but translate directly into a professional environment where continuous learning and adaptation are key.
 This realisation also applies to future work.